What Core Web Vitals are

 INP.
 Interaction to Next Paint

-INP measures how quickly your site responds after a user interacts.
-Think clicks, taps, typing, opening menus, and submitting forms.
+INP measures how quickly your site responds after a user interacts, such as clicks, taps, typing, opening menus, and submitting forms Source 3 .

-If INP is poor, your website feels broken.
+If INP is poor, your website feels unreliable.
 Users tap twice.
 Forms feel sticky.
 Checkout feels risky.

 CLS.
 Cumulative Layout Shift

-CLS measures how much the page moves around during load.
-Think text shifting, buttons moving, or banners pushing content down.
+CLS measures how much the page moves around during load, such as text shifting, buttons moving, or banners pushing content down Source 4 .

 If CLS is poor, people misclick, lose their reading position, and lose trust.